 Dr. David Stowell is a researcher at HealthCore Clinic, which was formerly known as the Center for Health & Wellness (located just west of WSU on 21st).
 David will continue to create evaluation protocols, setting up databases and providing research-based information for program improvement.
-Using his received.
+Using his returned from an international aging conference in Dublin, Ireland and defended her dissertation all in one week.
+She is currently pursuing post-doctoral opportunities, which emerged from that conference.
+The research she presented was well received.
 She had the opportunity to meet many of the leaders in the field nationally and internationally.